ivanhao/entware-ivan/README.md

 ```
 If nothing goes wrong,it will show the installed packages list.

-##Owncloud:
-It's support [owncloud](https://owncloud.org/install/#instructions-server)8.2.2(latest version) which is tested by me.You can test other version youself.
-you can download owncloud to `/opt/share/www`.

 ##Lighttpd config:
+* Default port and default document-root:

-lighttpd's default port is 9001,you can config it by the following method:
+lighttpd's default port is 9001,default document-root is `/opt/share/www` you can config it by the following method:
 ```
 vi /opt/etc/lighttpd/lighttpd.conf
 ```
-change the `server.port   9001` to other port number you want.
+change the `server.port   = 9001` to other port number you want.
+change the `server.document-root  = "/opt/share/www"` to other path you want.

 * Start lighttpd: